-With all the passwords, usernames and entry codes needed to be remembered as you go about your day in the constantly-changing technical world, remembering the code to a combination lock can be tricky.
-If you have forgotten the sequence to a four number combination lock, it doesn't mean the lock is no longer useful or that your item is forever secure.
-There are many ways to safely open an otherwise secure combination lock.
+With all the passwords, usernames, and entry codes you need to remember as you go about your day, remembering the code to a combination lock can be tricky.
+If you have forgotten the sequence to a four-number combination lock, it doesn't mean the lock is no longer useful or that your item is forever secure.
+There are a few ways to safely open an otherwise secure combination lock.

 Simple yet effective and more secure than their three-digit combination lock counterparts, four-digit combination locks are made to last.
 There is one wheel for each number.
 When the dial is turned, the spindle that connects each wheel rotates the drive cam.
 A drive pin that is attached to the drive cam makes contact with the tiny tab on the wheel fly that is adjacent to the wheel.

 There is a wheel fly on each side of each wheel.
 The drive pin is responsible for having all the wheels make contact.
 When the correct combination is entered into the lock dial, all the notches on the wheels line up on the spindle and the lock pops open.

 How to Set the Lock

 To set a combination lock, place the dial at 0 to begin.
 Use the reset tool that came with the combination lock if you have it.
 Most locks come with reset tools, although many bike locks do not.
 If you don't have the reset tool, you may be able to get it from the manufacturer.
 If you have the reset tool, push it into the hole on the side of the lock chamber.
 Turn it 90 degrees in either direction.
 Set the wheels at the combination you've chosen.
 Try to choose something easy to remember and specific to you but that isn't easy for others to guess, such as a birthday.

 Remove the reset tool, and your lock is all set.
 Some of the more reliable locks on the market include Puroma and Master Lock.
 The Puroma combination lock instructions are readily available online for troubleshooting or setting a four-number combination lock.